msssk/dgrid/doc/components/utilities/mouse.md

 The `dgrid/util/mouse` module provided the following synthetic events for handling mouse movement in and out of dgrid rows and cells:

-* `enterRow`: fires when the mouse moves into a row within the body of a list or grid.
+* `enterRow`: mouse moves into a row within the body of a list or grid
-* `leaveRow`: fires when the mouse moves out of a row within the body of a list or grid.
+* `leaveRow`: mouse moves out of a row within the body of a list or grid
-* `enterCell`: fires when the mouse moves into a cell within the body of a grid.
+* `enterCell`: mouse moves into a cell within the body of a grid
-* `leaveCell`: fires when the mouse moves out of a cell within the body of a grid.
+* `leaveCell`: mouse moves out of a cell within the body of a grid
-* `enterHeaderCell`: fires when the mouse moves into a cell within the header of a grid.
+* `enterHeaderCell`: mouse moves into a cell within the header of a grid
-* `leaveHeaderCell`: fires when the mouse moves out of a cell within the header of a grid.
+* `leaveHeaderCell`: mouse moves out of a cell within the header of a grid

 Equivalent functionality can be achieved using the `dojo/on` (with `dojo/query` loaded for event delegation) and `dojo/mouse` modules: